Search QuantityWare

 What is MQCI function /QTYW/MQCI_SYNC_EXT_VALUES good for?

-BCS contains function /QTYW/MQCI_SYNC_EXT_VALUES, which you can decide to add to your MQCI conversion group configuration.
-This function detects quantity value data passed from external systems (via the “manual entry indicator”) to the SAP system.
-It then synchronizes dependent quantity values based on that data.
+This function detects quantity value data that is passed from external systems (e.g. TAS systems) and subsequently synchronizes dependent quantity values based on that data.

 This synchronization – i.e., keeping related quantity values consistent – is an important part of the two main roles that QuantityWare BCS fulfills: The “Gatekeeper” and the “Enricher” role.